 Mixed Seed Crackers

-- 2 tbsp chia seeds I use a combination of white and black
+- 2 tablespoon chia seeds I use a combination of white and black

-- 2 tbsp sesame seeds I use a combination of white and black
+- 2 tablespoon sesame seeds I use a combination of white and black

-- 1 tsp cooking salt I use a coarse sea salt
+- 1 teaspoon cooking salt I use a coarse sea salt